zolex/vom/docs/README.md

 # Collections

-VOM can process several types of collections, like native arrays or ArrayObject (including doctrine collections), basically any iterable that can be detected as such by the `PropertyInfoExtractor`.
+VOM can process several types of collections, like native arrays or ArrayObject (including doctrine collections), basically any iterable that can be detected as such by symfon's `TypeInfo` component.
 To tell VOM what types sit in a collection you have to add PhpDoc tags and use the [phpdoc array or collection syntax](https://symfony.com/doc/current/components/property_info.html#type-iscollection) as shown in the following example.

 ## Denormalize a Collection